Edifier P17 Review – Bookshelf Speaker

 - Bass extension roll off at 55Hz

-They’re just solid speakers all around that I have no issues with recommending; they’re awesome.
+They’re just solid speakers all around and have no issues with recommending them.

 But that’s about it for this one.
 If you have any questions or comments, then don’t hesitate to reach out.